Business.gov.nl

 To obtain a WIN, manufacturers need to apply for a Manufacturers Identification Code (see link to English pdf form at the bottom of the page) to the HISWA Association (Dutch Water Sports Industry Association).
 It is mandatory to keep these records.

-If you are the builder of the vessel, you must provide provide a user’s handbook and a statement of conformity.
-In this statement you declare that you as the builder comply with all legal requirements.
+If you are the builder of the vessel, you must provide provide an owner's manual and a statement of conformity.
+In this statement you declare that the vessel meets all legal requirements.

 Technical file

 Are you a manufacturer?
-Then you must keep a technical file of the recreational craft or component that you put on the market.
+Then you must keep a technical file of the recreational craft (in Dutch) or component that you put on the market.

 Certificate of Registry